A topic from the subject of Analytical Chemistry in Chemistry.

 The main concepts of analytical chemistry include:

-• Qualitative analysis: The identification of the components of a substance.
+• Qualitative analysis: The identification of the components present in a sample.
+This answers the question "What is present?".

-• Quantitative analysis: The determination of the amount of each component in a substance.
+• Quantitative analysis: The determination of the amount of each component in a sample.
+This answers the question "How much is present?".

-• Spectroscopy: The study of the interaction of electromagnetic radiation with matter.
+• Spectroscopy: The study of the interaction of electromagnetic radiation (light) with matter.
+Different types of spectroscopy provide information about molecular structure and composition.

-• Chromatography: The separation of components of a mixture by differential migration through a stationary phase.
+• Chromatography: A separation technique that separates components of a mixture based on their differential affinities for a stationary and mobile phase.

-• Electrochemistry: The study of the relationship between chemical reactions and electricity.
+• Electrochemistry: The study of the relationship between chemical reactions and electricity; used for analytical measurements.

 Experiment: Determination of Total Solids in Water Sample